-(D) [copies of the health records acceptable to the local education authority and the local director of health, where children of school age are enrolled] A school age child's physical examination and health assessment form, as described in section 10-206 of the Connecticut General Statutes that is required for school purposes may be used to satisfy the physical examination and immunization requirements of this subdivision; and developmental variations or history of contagious disease[, and] when it is necessary that special care be taken or provided while a child is in attendance at the child care center or group child care home, and an individual plan of care for a child with special health care needs or disabilities, developed with the child's parent(s) and health care provider, implemented and updated, as necessary.
+(D) [copies of the health records acceptable to the local education authority and the local director of health, where children of school age are enrolled] A school age child's physical examination and health assessment form, as described in section 10-206 of the Connecticut General Statutes that is required for school purposes may be used to satisfy the physical examination and immunization requirements of this subdivision; and

+(E) [information] Information regarding disabilities or special health care needs such as, allergies, special dietary needs, dental problems, hearing or visual impairments, chronic illness, developmental variations or history of contagious disease[, and] when it is necessary that special care be taken or provided while a child is in attendance at the child care center or group child care home, and an individual plan of care for a child with special health care needs or disabilities, developed with the child's parent(s) and health care provider, implemented and updated, as necessary.
 [Such plan] The individual plan of care shall include appropriate care of the child [in the event of] to prevent and respond to a medical or other emergency and shall be signed by the parent(s) and program staff responsible for the care of the child.